 - a math SAT score of at least 640 or Math ACT score of at least 29

 - a high school GPA of at least a 3.0 (on a 4.0 scale) and Math SAT score of least 600 or Math ACT score of at least 26

-- transfer credit for College Algebra (MATH 111) or higher.
+- transfer credit for Quantitative Reasoning (MATH 114) or higher.

-A student exempt from placement testing may,with the assistance from an advisor, select the math course that best meets the requirements of his or her program of study.
+A student exempt from placement testing may, with assistance from an advisor, select the math course that best meets the requirements of his or her program of study.

 The math placement tests are administrated using ACCUPLACER, a computerized assessment system.

 - ACCUPLACER is untimed, allowing students to work at their own pace.

 - No calculators are permitted on the math section, but scratch paper and pencils are provided.

 - ACCUPLACER provides an adaptive testing environment.
 This means that if students answer correctly, the next question will be at the same level or more difficult.
 If students answer incorrectly, the next question will be at the same level or easier.